Samina-tenso/Samina-tenso/README.md

 Samina Dahlberg

 - 👋 Hello, I'm Samina
-- 🤓 I'm a Frontend Developer and want to get started in the tech industry!
+- 🤓 I'm an aspiring Frontend Developer and want to get started in the tech industry!
 - 🛠️ My current tech-stack is Javascript & React.